back to top

 Natural Light

-This form of lighting works well when photographing eyes in most situations.
-We don’t recommend you taking photos in direct daylight as it can damage your subject’s eyes.
+This type of lighting works well when photographing eyes in most situations.
+We don’t recommend you take photos in direct sunlight as the UV rays can damage your subject’s eyes.

-These will provide you with the right mix of shadows and specular highlights to capture those details.
+Look for an outdoor shaded area or an indoor area next to a window.
+These provide you with the right mix of shadows and specular highlights to capture details.

 Artificial Lights

-They’re called such because the light they emit stays on constantly.
+It’s called continuous lighting because the light it emits stays on constantly.
 And since they don’t use sudden bursts of flashes, they’re friendly to the eyes.

 Flash/Strobe